ericsonga/APCSAReview/_sources/Unit3-If-Statements/MagpieLab/magpie2.rst

 Activity 2: Running Simplified Magpie Code
 ===========================================

 The College Board activity asks you to enter input using the ``Scanner`` class and record the responses.
-But, instead you can run this simplified version below and just call the ``getResponse`` method which each string as input as shown in the ``main`` method below.
+But, instead you can run this simplified version below and just call the ``getResponse`` method with each string as input as shown in the ``main`` method below.

 Up until now, all our code has been in the main method.
 In this lab, there are a couple methods.
 The main method creates a Magpie object called maggie, and calls its methods maggie.getGreeting() and maggie.getResponse(input) giving one of the following strings as input and printing its response.